 CICERO Shades of Green encourages Yara to consider monitoring and reporting on raw material sourcing, air quality impact and biodiversity impact in greater detail and communicate this in the annual report.
-In addition, the positive climate impact of its New Business segment remains unclear.
+As of last year Yara reports on natural gas, phosphorous and potash as well as own production of phosphorous.
+The positive climate impact of its New Business segment remains unclear.
 While many of Yara's services and sales in this category can yield substantial efficiency improvements and are rated Light Green, some of them could actually increase climate footprint through, e.g., installation of scrubbers as well as associated rebound effects through reduced local pollution in shipping and trucking.
 We encourage Yara to be extra transparent on revenue and investments in this segment and to closely monitor the impact of these categories.